jeremyandrews/Argus-app/memory-bank/activeContext.md

 - **Settings Functionality**: Fixed issues with settings updates using Combine-based observation in ViewModels
 - **Enhanced Related Articles**: Added additional vector and entity similarity metrics to provide deeper insight into article relationships
 - **Sync Reliability**: Fixed target-based sync logic to ensure users always get the expected number of new articles
+- **Sync Article Count**: Resolved sync limit constraints that were preventing users from receiving the full intended 50 articles per sync

 ## Current Work Focus